If you or a loved one has been injured or killed in a truck accident in or around Davidson County, you have legal options.

 Our team works on a contingency basis, meaning you don’t pay a dime unless we win your case.
 Give us a call at (615) 590-3106 or contact us online today for a free, no-obligation consultation with a Nashville truck accident lawyer today.
 You can also visit our offices: 3102 West End Ave, Suite 1050, Nashville, TN 37203.

-- Wide turn collisions, which generally occur when a truck doesn’t have enough room to make a right turn
+- Wide Turn Collisions: These generally happen when a truck does not have enough room to make a right turn, resulting in the vehicle swinging wide and hitting other cars or pedestrians.

 Common Injuries After a Truck Accident in Nashville